Isomorphism Testing Parameterized by Genus and Beyond: Introduction

-In this work, we present an alternative isomorphism test for graphs of Euler genus $g$ running in time $2^{\CO(g^4 \log g)}n^{\CO(1)}$.
+The last two results naturally raise the question of whether there are simpler algorithms that also achieve a better dependence on the parameter in question (e.g., the function $f$ is exponentially bounded).
+In this work, we present such an isomorphism test for graphs of Euler genus at most $g$ running in time $2^{\CO(g^4 \log g)}n^{\CO(1)}$.
 In contrast to Kawarabayashi's algorithm, our algorithm does not require any deep graph-theoretic insights, but rather builds on an elegant combination of well-established and simple group-theoretic, combinatorial, and graph-theoretic ideas.
 In particular, this enables us to provide the first explicit upper bound on the dependence on $g$ for an fpt isomorphism test.
 Actually, the only property our algorithm exploits is that graphs of genus $g$ exclude $K_{3,h}$ as a minor for $h \geq 4g+3$ \cite{Ringel65}.
 In other words, our main result is an fpt isomorphism test for graphs excluding $K_{3,h}$ as a minor.

 \begin{theorem} The Graph Isomorphism Problem for graphs excluding $K_{3,h}$ as a minor can be solved in time $2^{\CO(h^4 \log h)}n^{\CO(1)}$. \end{theorem}